netspective-studios/PgDCP/lib/README.md

 ## Versioning

-PgDCP encourages fine-granined [Semantic Versioning](https://semver.org/) by providing version-management infrastructure.
-All versions start at 1.0.0 and incremented based on:
+PgDCP encourages fine-granined [Semantic Versioning](https://semver.org/) by providing version-management infrastructure using [semver](https://pgxn.org/dist/semver/doc/semver.html) extension's custom `semver` data type.
+All versions of every database object/asset starts at 1.0.0 and incremented based on:

 * Major.
 The major version should be incremented if any structural changes occur that might lose data (e.g. dropping a column).
 * Minor.
 The minor version should be incremented if any structural changes occur but no data would be lost (e.g. adding a column, adding constraints).